 This recipe requires no elaborate preparations, so don’t need to plan ahead either.
 Just stir together the ingredients to make a batter, pour it on a hot griddle & cook up to delicious pancakes that will be loved by your whole family!

 ‘Besan’ is a Hindi word for ‘gram flour’ and chilla is a pancake.
 So besan chilla are gram flour pancakes.
 These are naturally gluten-free, vegan and nutritious.
+They are cooked with minimum fats like oil or ghee.

 The recipe requires only the basic veggies like onions and tomatoes.
 However to perk up the nutrition you can also add some grated carrots or fine chopped baby spinach.